-Low tax for companies is one of the reasons why online gambling companies set up base in Malta, hence the reason for Malta being classified as a tax haven is the lower tax rates.
-On the positive side Malta is also one of the countries that have managed to regulate gaming and also have set up a regulatory framework for cryptocurrency and blockchain mining malta the “Blockchain Island”
+Is one of the reasons why online gambling companies set up base in Malta, hence the reason for Malta being classified as a tax haven is the lower tax rates.
+On the positive side Malta is also one of the countries that have managed to regulate gaming and also have set up a regulatory framework for cryptocurrency and blockchain mining, making Malta the “Blockchain Island”.

-on a positive note, the gambling companies pay very well (approx 26K + bonus for CS positions) and plus that they usually provide attractive offices and perks to their employees.
+on a positive note, the gambling companies pay very well (approximately 26K + bonus for CS positions) and plus that they usually provide attractive offices and perks to their employees.
 This has also lead to the property prices in the Sliema and St Julian’s area to having risen to incredible levels. in addition to this a whole financial services sector has developed around these companies.

-The roads and traffic in Malta are a major issue where it becomes a significant challenge getting up and going to work as gridlocks happen on a daily basis. the problem with the island is that its very heavily car-centric with infrastructural projects although designed to ease traffic, actually promote increased usage of cars. other solutions such as a ferry and public transport are improving but still needs better overall function and structure in order to ease the traffic congestion and pollution on the roads.
+The roads and traffic in Malta are a major issue where it becomes a significant challenge getting up and going to work as gridlocks happen on a daily basis.
+The problem with the island is that its very heavily car-centric with infrastructural projects although designed to ease traffic, actually promote increased usage of cars. other solutions such as a ferry and public transport are improving the system, but still needs better overall function and structure in order to ease the traffic congestion and pollution on the roads.

 What are The Positives of Living in Malta?

-Being a Pharmacist and a doctor myself i can state that Malta has one of the best healthcare systems in the world.
+Being a Pharmacist and a doctor myself I can state that Malta has one of the best healthcare systems in the world.
 With doctors being trained in the UK and having an affiliated training system to the UK, Maltese doctors and healthcare workers are open to the best source of guidelines and knowledge base.

 Malta is still a very good place for digital nomads to set up base in, especially with the creation of a Digital Nomad Visa.
-In comparison to other cities in Europe Malta is affordable and has lower tax rates (however this depends on the area you rent in).
+In comparison to other cities in Europe, Malta is affordable and has lower tax rates (however this depends on the area you rent in).